Aman10Verma/A-NOVEL-APPROACH-FOR-PASSWORD-GENERATOR-2023-/README.md

 ## Features

-- Generate passwords of a user-defined length.
+- Generate unique passwords of a user-defined length.
 - Include/exclude uppercase letters, lowercase letters, numbers, and special characters.
 - Copy the generated password to the clipboard with a single click.